oleksiy5/parallel/README.md

 # Shared variable (recomended)

 In .NET Core, the recommended way to stop a thread is to use a shared variable or a cancellation token that the thread checks periodically.
 If the thread is checking the variable or token and sees that it's time to stop, it can gracefully exit.

+# async/await

+`Async/Await` is a pattern in C# that enables asynchronous, `non-blocking programming`.
+The **async** keyword is used to declare a method that contains asynchronous operations and the **await** keyword is used to wait for the result of an asynchronous operation.
+This pattern makes it easy to write asynchronous code that is both readable and maintainable, and it helps prevent issues with blocking the UI thread or running out of resources.